DaveJHarrison/TechDegree-Project1/README.md

-This is my first Tech Degree project!
+This is Dave Harrison's Tech Degree Project 1.